Infoland/iProva-REST-API-examples/README.md

 # Overview
 This describes the resources that make up the iProva API v1.
-This page is structered in a way that the most important information is presented on top.
-The actual routes are all documented in [Swagger][swagger_v1].
-The most recent version of the swagger.json can be found [here][swaggerjson].
+This page is structered in a way that the most important information is presented first.

-We are very interested in your opinion about the iProva REST API.
-Please [mail][api_email] us comments, problems or questions so we can keep improving our API, documenation and the technical implementation.

 ## Versioning
 By default, all requests receive the latest version of the iProva API.
 Currently this is v1.
 We encourage to explicitly request this version via one of the following ways: